-Air Fryer Chicken Tenders are a savior when it comes to satiating a craving for takeout.
-Instead of going through the drive-thru, stay home and make your own tenders with half the fat and no guilt!
+Air fryer chicken tenders are a savior when it comes to satiating a craving for takeout.
+Skip the drive-thru, stay home, and enjoy half the fat and no guilt!

 Using the air fryer couldn’t be any easier.
 Follow these simple step-by-step directions to nail air fryer chicken tenders every single time:

 - Prepare the Batter: First, whisk the egg in a small bowl.
 In a separate, shallow dish, whisk the salt, pepper, and breadcrumbs together.

 - Coat the Chicken Tenders: Next, dip a piece of chicken into the egg mixture, followed by a dunk in the breadcrumbs.
 Place each coated tender on a platter.

 - Assemble the Chicken Tenders: Assemble the chicken tenders in a single layer in the air fryer basket.
 Lightly spray the chicken tenders and the wire basket to prevent any sticking.

 - Preheat the Air Fryer: Preheat the air fryer to 390°F.

 - Air Fryer the Chicken Tenders: Once preheated, air fry the first side for about 4 minutes and turn the chicken midway through for an additional 5 minutes on the other side.
 Enjoy the tenders immediately with your favorite dipping sauce.